OwenCochell/cursepy/docs/source/basic/curse_inst.rst

 That concludes this tutorial on CurseInstance objects!
 If you have any other questions about the intricacies of CurseInstances, then you should check out the API Reference!

-In the next section,
-we will go over wrappers,
-and how to use them.